 For many years the organising committee of Chorus was small, consisting of just a handful of students, plus a senior secretary and a conductor/music director.
 But the committee mushroomed after Keith Elcombe’s death: a coalition of the willing formed under the imaginative leadership of John Casken to support Keith’s long-serving secretary Gerard McKenna and to re-distribute functions.
 Initially the balance between young and older members was roughly even, but over time student participation has steadily increased.
 Many students have gone on to transfer their committee-acquired skills to future employment with major orchestras, conservatoires and other musical organisations.
 Older co-opted committee members provide continuity and institutional memory.

 One of the problems associated with a non-auditioned choir open to amateurs (in the best sense) and under-confident sight-readers is that emerging professionals can feel insufficiently stretched by the Chorus experience.
 To address this issue, the Cosmo Singers – named after the main rehearsal space, the Cosmo Rodewald Concert Hall at the University’s Martin Harris Centre for Music and Drama – came into being in December 2010.
 Since then it has gone from strength to strength, not only lending support to less able singers but also giving concerts in its own right, and even undertaking foreign tours.
 Being able to call on gifted performers has emboldened conductors to incorporate harder repertoire, combining for example the Duruflé Requiem with Dvořák’s Mass in D; or Arvo Pärt’s Adam’s Lament with Mozart’s Great Mass in C Minor.

 2019/20 84th Season: President.
 Grace Gammell, Director.
-Professor Caroline Bithell, Conductor.
+Prof Caroline Bithell, Conductor.
 Robert Guy

 Semester I Beethoven: Missa Solemnis

 Semester II Britten: War Requiem (concert cancelled due to pandemic)